pulumi/docs/content/blog/provisioning-and-managing-cloud-infrastructure-with-pulumi/index.md

 ---
-title: "Provisioning and managing cloud infrastructure with Pulumi"
+title: "Provisioning and Managing Cloud Infrastructure with Pulumi"
 authors: ["donna-malayeri"]
 tags: ["JavaScript","AWS","Infrastructure"]
 date: "2018-07-20"
-meta_desc: "Use Pulumi AWS, Azure, and Google Cloud Platform libraries to provision and manage your cloud infrastructure.
-Configure alerting, monitoring, and SNS notifications directly in code using Pulumi."
+meta_desc: "Use Pulumi AWS, Azure, and GCP libraries to provision and manage infrastructure.
+Configure alerting & monitoring directly in code using Pulumi."

 ---